rl-pavel/Nearby/README.md

 I've implemented everything from scratch using only 2 libraries (added via Swift Package Manager) - [ReSwift](https://github.com/ReSwift/ReSwift) (for Redux architectural backbone) and [SnapKit](https://github.com/SnapKit/SnapKit) (for programatic UI/constraints).

-I find ReSwift/Redux useful because it forces you to conceptualize the app's various states (AppState < BrowserState, ChatState, etc.) and consider what actions are possible.
-Because of its unidirectional data flow and immutable nature it can be really helpful for testing - simply dispatch an action and verify the state change.
+I find ReSwift/Redux useful because it forces you to conceptualize the app's various states and consider what actions are required.
+Because of its unidirectional data flow and immutable nature, it can be really helpful for testing - simply dispatch an action and verify the state change.

 I added a `ChatManager` singleton to manage the "discovery" (i.e. browsing and advertising) and the two `ChatClients` - host and guest.
 It communicates with the rest of the app via the `Store` (Redux layer, containing/managing the state).
 The View layer is built programmatically using SnapKit and currently uses MVC.
 Most of the logic happens in the various states' `middleware`s (for side effects, like sending/handling invitations and messages) and `reducer`s (for actually updating the state).